Monday, 15 October 2012

-The Social quadrant considers changes in social preferences and norms.
-These could be driven by demographic changes such as population aging, changes in family size and dynamics, immigration and emigration, and changes to ethnic and/or religious views and norms.
+The Social sector considers changes in social preferences and norms.
+These could be driven by demographic changes such as population ageing, changes in family size and dynamics, immigration and emigration, and changes to ethnic and/or religious views and norms.
 They could also be driven by changes to education standards, average levels of education, work patterns and the relative attractiveness of different types of work and leisure activities, living standards and lifestyles.
 They could also be driven by fashion trends and fads, consumer attitudes and opinions, and lifestyle changes.

-The Technological quadrant considers the impact of all form of technological development and innovation.
+The Technological sector considers the impact of all form of technological development and innovation.
 This could include manufacturing, production and transportation technologies, as well as the use of technology in coordinating and communicating activities both upstream and downstream in the supply chain.
 The development of information technologies, including the internet and associated technologies such as mobile access is obviously a major factor here.
 You should consider both the consumer and business-to-business applications of this.
 But you should also consider improvement in manufacturing processes, materials, energy and transportation.
 In your considerations, you should also consider research a development capability and pipelines, patent protection and intellectual property ("IP") laws (and their efficacy), maturity and obsolescence.

-The PEST analysis is an essential strategy analysis tool for any strategist's toolkit.
+The PESTEL analysis is an essential strategy analysis tool for any strategist's toolkit.
 It is particularly powerful when used in conjunction with a Porter's 5 Forces analysis to identify the threats and opportunities a firm faces as part of a SWOT analysis.

 You can build a PESTEL analysis, alone or with a team, using StratNavApp.com, the online collaborative tool for business strategy development and execution.